AfrojaAkter121/passoin-point-project/README.md

 ## Project Overview

-HobbyHub is a social platform where users can discover, join, and create local hobby-based groups such as book clubs, hiking crews, painting circles, and more.
+PassionPoint is a social platform where users can discover, join, and create local hobby-based groups such as book clubs, hiking crews, painting circles, and more.
 The platform encourages community building around shared interests and passions, making it easier to engage with like-minded people.

 ---